-- A stairway or ladder will be provided where there is a break in elevation of 19" or more if no ramp, runway or sloped embankment will beprovided. - 2.
+- A stairway or ladder will be provided where there is a break in elevation of 19" or more if no ramp, runway or sloped embankment will be provided. - 2.
 When only one point of access between levels is provided, the access area SHALL be kept clear at all times. - All metal pan landings and metal pan treads SHALL be filled either with concrete, wood or other solid materials prior to being put into use. - 4.
-Stairways having 4 or more risers or rises more than 30" whichever is less SHALL be equipped with a stair- rail system or a handrail system to enclose the stairway. - 5.
-The height of stair-rail shall be no more than 37" or less than 30". - The minimum clear distance between side rails for all portable ladders (this includes jobbuilt ladders) shall be 11 1/2".
+Stairways having 4 or more risers or rises more than 30" whichever is less SHALL be equipped with a stair- rail system or a handrail system to enclose the stairway. - Stairrails shall be not less than 36 inches (91.5 cm) from the upper surface of the stairrail system to the surface of the tread. - 6.
+Handrails shall be not more than 37 inches (94 cm) nor less than 30 inches (76 cm) from the upper surface of the handrail to the surface of the tread. - When the top edge of a stairrail system also serves as a handrail, the height of the top edge shall be not more than 37 inches nor less than 36 inches from the upper surface of the stairrail system to the surface of the tread. - 8.
+The minimum clear distance between side rails for all portable ladders (this includes jobbuilt ladders) shall be 11 1/2".
 All ladder rungs must be uniformly spaced or meet OSHA/ANSI specifications. - All spacer blocks on job built wooden ladders, SHALL be installed between each rung to include the bottom rung.
-DO NOT cut into the side rail to receive the ladder rung. - 8.
-The top or top step of a stepladder SHALL NOT be used as a step along with any other step the manufacturer states to not use. - All non-self-supporting ladders shall extend 3' above the landing and ladder will be secured to avoid displacement.
-Ladders shall be placed at a 4:1ratio.
+DO NOT cut into the side rail to receive the ladder rung.

-- 10. Aluminum, metal type or wooden (other than job built) ladders are prohibited. - 11.
-When descending or ascending a ladder, employee will face the ladder. - 12.
-Carrying tools or material up or down a ladder is prohibited. - 13.
-A rope shall be installed at all ladders for the purpose of hoisting tools and materials. - 14.
+- 10. The top or top step of a stepladder SHALL NOT be used as a step along with any other step the manufacturer states to not use. - All non-self-supporting ladders shall extend 3' above the landing and ladder will be secured to avoid displacement.
+Ladders shall be placed at a 4:1ratio. - 12.
+Aluminum, metal type or wooden (other than job built) ladders are prohibited. - 13.
+When descending or ascending a ladder, employee will face the ladder utilizing 3 points of contact. - 14.
+Carrying tools or material up or down a ladder is prohibited. - 15.
+A rope shall be installed at all ladders for the purpose of hoisting tools and materials. - 16.
 All ladders shall be inspected each day prior to use.
-Any ladders that are damaged or defective shall be removed from service and tagged Out of Service/Do Not Use. - 15.
-Each employee shall receive training in the following areas: - The nature of fall hazards - The correct procedures for erecting, maintaining and disassembling of fall protection systems - The maximum intended load carrying capacity of ladders - Ladders should be used for intended purpose, and not as walking planks, etc. - The contents of 1926.subpart X.
+Any ladders that are damaged or defective shall be removed from service and tagged Out of Service/Do Not Use. - 17.
+Each employee shall receive training in the following areas: - The nature of fall hazards - The correct procedures for erecting, maintaining and disassembling of fall protection systems - The maximum intended load carrying capacity of ladders - Ladders should be used for intended purpose, and not as walking planks, etc. - The contents of OSHA 1926.subpart X.